FAQs

 At this time, we provide care exclusively for adults aged 19 and older.

 At this time, we do NOT prescribe stimulants (e.g. Adderall, Ritalin, Concerta, Vyvanse, etc.) for management of ADHD.
-However, we offer non-stimulant alternatives as part of our treatment approach.
+However, we do offer non-stimulant alternatives as part of a comprehensive treatment plan.

 To schedule a free 15-minute phone consultation, please go to the Contact tab for additional information.